hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/11_multiQC.md

 > NOTE: The thresholds suggested above will vary depending on the organism that you are working with.
 Much of what is discussed here is in the context of working with human or mouse data.
 For example, 75% of mapped reads holds true only if the genome is good or mature.
 For badly assembled genomes, we may not observe a high mapping rate, even if the actual sequences from the sample are good.

 Salmon also provides a `%Aligned` column representing the percent of mapped reads.
-The percentage from Salmon is different than that of STAR, because STAR is based on the alignment to genome reference, while Salmon is based on the alignment to transcriptome reference.
+The percentage from Salmon is different from that of STAR, because STAR is based on the alignment to genome reference, while Salmon is based on the alignment to transcriptome reference.
 Since we will be using the salmon abundance estimates for downstream analysis, these numbers are particularly important for our analysis.

 ### Complexity

 The complexity of the RNA-seq library can be explored with the `%Dups` column.
 If a large percentage of the library is duplicated, then this could indicate a library of either low complexity or over-amplification.
-If huge differences of `%Dups` exist between samples, this can lead to biases in the data, such as different %GC content.
+If huge differences of `%Dups` exist between samples, this may lead to biases in the data, such as different %GC content.

 ### Exploring biases

-Within this report we can also explore the bias metrics output by Qualimap and FastQC.
+Within this report, we can also explore the bias metrics output by Qualimap and FastQC.
 The `5'-3' bias` column denotes whether our data has any 5' or 3' biases.
 These biases could be due to RNA degradation or different sample preparation techniques.
 Generally, we should explore our data more if we have biases approaching 0.5 or 2.

-The transcript position plot can also help identify 5' or 3' bias, in addition to any other coverage issues.
+The transcript position plot can also help identify 5' or 3' bias, in addition to other coverage issues.
 We generally expect roughly even coverage.

 <img src="../img/multiqc_coverage_profile.png" width="600">

 In addition, we can see whether our different samples have differences in `%GC` column.
-GC bias could be caused by low-complexity libraries, differences in amplification, or library-specific causes.
+GC bias could be caused by low-complexity libraries, differences in amplification, or library-specific issues.
 We expect to observe similar GC content aross samples.

 ### Contamination